 You’re practically broke!

-Thankfully, there are some things that can be done to lessen the burden of weekly paychecks while having monthly bills.
+Thankfully, there are some things that can be done to lessen the burden of weekly or biweekly paychecks while having monthly bills.

 We’ve put together a quick, easy to follow guide on how to budget and save money on a weekly paycheck.